-We encourage the community to contribute to the development of the Tuggerah Lakes Flood Study by completing the Community Questionnaire by Friday 16 December 2022.
+We encouraged the community to contribute to the development of the Tuggerah Lakes Flood Study by completing a Community Questionnaire by Friday 16 December 2022.

 Further community consultation will occur during the final stages of this project when the study is being publicly exhibited.